Suffield Experimental Station: SES

 Control of Experimental Station Suffield was transferred from the Canadian Army to the Defence Research Board (DRB) on April 30, 1947 by Order in Council PC 101/1727.
-In August 1947, approval was given for the construction of 60 prefabricated housing units at a site named after the Honourable J.L.
-Ralston.
+In August 1947, approval was given for the construction of 60 prefabricated housing units at a site named after the James Ralston.
 Due to delays, major construction did not complete until 1953.

 Suffield Experimental Station came into official existence when Experimental Station Suffield was renamed in August 1950.
 The station was responsible for the administration and operation of the 2690 square kilometre Suffield Block.
 The DRB's annual report for 1951 listed various major construction projects in progress at station: Shopping and Recreation Centre, Transport Garage, CMHC Housing (76 homes), the Ralston School (a Recognized Federal Heritage Building), and a Fire Hall.
 The designs for the Central Laboratory were to be completed by December, 1951.
 On September 29, 1955, the Central Laboratory (Building 1) was opened by Major General William M. Creasy, Commanding General, U.S. Army Chemical Corps and is now a Recognized Federal Heritage Building.
 In July 1967, the Suffield Experimental Station was renamed to the Defence Research Establishment Suffield (DRES).